binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Insufficient Monitoring
 ![](images/ThreatTags/PreventionEASY.png)

-There are a couple of ways of approaching monitoring: a) only when you want to see and be notified of the health of your application when it is not fine (sometimes called the dark cockpit approach), b) or whether it is fine or not.
+There are a couple of ways of approaching monitoring:

+1. Only when you want to see and be notified when the state of your application is unhealthy (sometimes called the dark cockpit approach)
+2. Regardless of state, healthy or unhealthy

 Personally I like to have both options.

 ##### Dark Cockpit